carpentries-incubator/python-business/_site/README.md

 ## Background

 Python Lessons for Business is a software skills training programme aimed at business students.
 It helps business students learn about basics of programming and how to perform Excel-like tasks with python.
 It builds on the work of [Data Carpentry](http://www.datacarpentry.org/).
-It used [python novice inflammation](https://github.com/swcarpentry/python-novice-inflammation) and [SQL for Ecology](http://www.datacarpentry.org/sql-ecology-lesson/) as basis.
+It used [python novice inflammation](https://github.com/swcarpentry/python-novice-inflammation) and [python for Ecology](https://github.com/datacarpentry/python-ecology-lesson/) as basis.

 ## Code of Conduct